 - In most cases, tourist visas don’t allow you to work in a foreign country, including voluntary or unpaid work.

-- Visas and entry permit conditions and expiry dates must be strictly followed.
+- Visa and entry permit conditions and expiry dates must be strictly followed.
 In some countries, visa overstay can lead to arrest.

 - Visa scams are common.
-Check the Smartraveller travel advice for the correct links, or contact the embassy of the countries you plan to visit.
+Check Smartraveller travel advice for the correct visa links or contact the embassy or consulate of the countries you plan to visit.

-- DFAT in Australia and Australian missions overseas cannot help you arrange visas or work and residency permits for other countries.
+- DFAT in Australia and Australian missions overseas can’t help you arrange visas for other countries.

 Check if you’re a dual national

-If you hold another country's passport, seek advice about using it from the country's embassy before you leave.
-To find out more about what dual nationality and Australian citizenship mean, visit the Department of Home Affairs website or call 131 880.
+If you hold another country’s passport, seek advice about using it from the country’s embassy or consulate before you leave.
+For further information, see the Advice for dual nationals.

 Think about your packing

-Information about what you can and cannot carry in your luggage is available from TravelSECURE.
+Information about what you can and can’t carry in your luggage is available from the TravelSECURE website.